Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/admin/support/cameroon.md

 ## <a name="hours"></a>Heures
 ### <a name="billing-support"></a>Support de facturation :

-Français : Mon-Fri 8 h à 16 h
+Français : Mon-Fri de 8 h à 16 h

-Anglais : Mon-Fri 8 h à 16 h
+Anglais : Mon-Fri 8h-16h

 ### <a name="technical-support"></a>Support technique :